General terms and conditions for the provision and maintenance of software

 5.1.
 The CUSTOMER must pay the remuneration specified in the AGREEMENT.

 5.2.
-The remuneration for the services of the SUPPLIER under the MAINTENANCE CONTRACT shall be paid in advance per calendar year.
+The remuneration for the services of the PROVIDER under the MAINTENANCE CONTRACT shall be paid in advance per calendar year.
 In the case of contracts concluded during the year, the remuneration must be paid pro rata temporis for the current calendar year in advance.

 5.4.
 All prices are exclusive of statutory VAT.
 The payment deadline is 30 days from the invoice date.
 Within the payment period, the CUSTOMER can raise justified objections to the invoice in text form (including email).
 After the expiry of the payment period, the invoice is deemed accepted without reservation.
-After expiry of the payment period, the CUSTOMER is in default of payment and must pay default interest of 5% p.a.
-In the event of default by the CUSTOMER, the SUPPLIER shall also have the right to suspend its services for the time being after a final ten-day payment period has been granted in writing and to block access to the software and suspend all services.
+After expiry of the payment period, the CUSTOMER is in default of payment and must pay default interest of 5 % p.a.
+In the event of default by the CUSTOMER, the PROVIDER shall also have the right to suspend its services for the time being after a final ten-day payment period has been granted in writing and to block access to the software and suspend all services.
 The fees for maintenance and operation are also owed for blocked access and discontinued services.
 Additional expenses arising from this shall be borne by the CUSTOMER.

 5.5.
 All bank expenses (in particular fees for foreign transfers) shall be borne by the CUSTOMER.